bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Examples 1 and 2, as untargetting list items"
   alt="Examples 1 and 2, as untargetting list items." />

-Example 1, something like this, li.
+<p>Example 1, something like this, li.
 Example 2, something like that.
+But
-But I didn&apos;t want this unordered list to get targeted by my rules, I only want this one because this is actual content in my tab.
+I didn&apos;t want this unordered list to get targeted by my rules, I only want this one because this is actual content in my tab.
 That&apos;s why I&apos;m using the angle bracket here, is that it will only target the specific selector for my element tabs that are there.
-We&apos;ve got that in place, and now my tabs are lining up next to each other, still doesn&apos;t look very good, but we&apos;re getting there.We&apos;ll continue with the styling in the next lesson.
+We&apos;ve got that in place, and now my tabs are lining up next to each other, still doesn&apos;t look very good, but we&apos;re getting there.We&apos;ll continue with the styling in the next lesson.</p>

 <h3>Start Files: Creating a Tabbed Interface with jQuery</h3>

-Attached is a zip file of the the things you need to begin this exercise.
-A <b>zip file</b> is defined as: a computer file whose contents include one or more files that are compressed for storage or transmission, often carrying the extension .ZIP.
+<p>Attached is a zip file of the the things you need to begin this
+exercise.
+A <b>zip file</b> is defined as: a computer file whose contents include one or more files that are compressed for storage or transmission, often carrying the extension .ZIP.</p>

 <ul>
   <li><a href="./zip/2.10-jQuery-Tabs-START.zip"